Eucalyptus regnans: Tallest specimens

+reported, but they are too based about hearsay also.

 None, however, had been verified by direct documentation until 1982 when Ken Simpendorfer, a Special Projects Officer for the Forests Commission Victoria, directed a search of official Victorian archives.
 It unearthed a forgotten report from more than a century earlier, one that had not been referred to in other accounts of the species up to that time.
 It was written on 21 February 1872, by the Inspector of State Forests, William Ferguson, and was addressed to the Assistant Commissioner of Lands and Surveys, Clement Hodgkinson.
 Ferguson had been instructed to explore and inspect the watershed of the Watts River and reported trees in great number and exceptional size in areas where loggers had not yet reached.
 Ferguson wrote a letter to the editor in the Melbourne Age newspaper."Some places, where the trees are fewer and at a lower altitude, the timber is much larger in diameter, averaging from 6 to 10 feet and frequently trees to 15 feet in diameter are met with on alluvial flats near the river.
 These trees average about ten per acre: their size, sometimes, is enormous.
 Many of the trees that have fallen by decay and by bush fires measure 350 feet in length, with girth in proportion.
 In one instance I measured with the tape line one huge specimen that lay prostrate across a tributary of the Watts and found it to be 435 feet from the roots to the top of its trunk.
 At 5 feet from the ground it measures 18 feet in diameter.
 At the extreme end where it has broken in its fall, it (the trunk) is 3 feet in diameter.
 This tree has been much burnt by fire, and I fully believe that before it fell it must have been more than 500 feet high.
-As it now lies it forms a complete bridge across a narrow ravine" ....
-William Ferguson, The Melbourne Age, 22 February 1872.It is also possible that individual trees will again attain such heights.
-Author Bob Beale has recorded that the tallest trees in the Black Spur Range now measure about 85 m but – due to major bushfires in the 1920s and 30s – are less than 80 years old and have been growing consistently at the rate of about 1 m a year.
+As it now lies it forms a complete bridge across a narrow ravine" – William Ferguson, The Melbourne Age, 22 February 1872.It is also possible that individual trees will again attain such heights.
+Author Bob Beale has recorded that the tallest trees in the Black Spur Range now measure about 85 m but – due to major bushfires in the 1920s and 1930s – are less than 80 years old and have been growing consistently at the rate of about 1 m a year.